 |Safeguarding||Safeguarding is a top priority to Orchard Lea governors.
 In the Spring of 2015, the whole governing body had a training evening on Safeguarding.
 The Safeguarding Governor helps the Headteacher to complete an annual audit of the child protection procedures throughout the school and safeguarding is discussed at every meeting of the governing body|

 |Governor Recruitment||We are so grateful for the amount of time governors give to the role.
 We have been delighted to recruit three new governors in 2016 and we still have vacancies.
 A notice in the Highlands Hub has created a good amount of interest and we continue to promote our vacancies with Hampshire Governor Services and School Governors One-Stop Shop (SGOSS).|

 The word “turbulence” has featured earlier in this statement.
-Indeed, the key aims for 2017 are to keep the school on a steady course during continued turbulence, namely
+Indeed, the key aims are to keep the school on a steady course during continued turbulence, namely